nm-z/AutoML/README.md

 - **Python version incompatibilities** – AutoGluon and Auto-Sklearn are skipped on Python 3.13.
 Use Python 3.11 for full functionality.
+- **Invalid TPOT components** – If you specify unknown model families or preprocessing steps, the orchestrator will error and list the unsupported names.
+Check the `components/` directory for valid options.

 ## License